REI Co-op Ruckpack 40 Review

 Features

 The Ruckpack has a few other notable features like its lockable zippers, daisy chain, and a rainfly.
 The daisy chain is a great place to clip your stinky climbing shoes or muddy hiking boots while out camping.
-The rainfly is hidden in a velcro pocket on the underside of the pack.
-This is also where the harness system cover lives.
+The rainfly is hidden in a velcro pocket on the underside of the pack, and this is also where the harness system cover lives.

 Packing and Accessibility

-Front-loading just makes sense for travel bags, but sometimes top loading is better when you're hauling gear.
-The Ruckpack does a great job of offering you both.
+The REI Ruckpack offers both front-loading and top-loading pockets to make packing versatile enough for a variety of packing preferences.
 The zipper on the front of the pack zips all the way down to the base from the top, which is where the front-loading option comes from.
 This option is great for packing or searching for something you haphazardly threw in the main compartment.
 The option to top load the pack comes with the compression straps on the sides.
 Both sides, right above the water bottle pockets, have compression straps that cross over the main compartment zipper.
 During our research, we came across mixed reviews regarding these straps.
 Some people feel that they are in the way and create more work to get into the pack.
 We, on the other hand, love the placement of these straps because they allowed us to only half-open the front-loading main compartment when we wanted to top load.

 The tapered shape of the Ruckpack allows for heavy gear to gather in the base organically.
 This is generally the part of the pack closest to your body and allows for lighter stuff to sit on the top.
 This shape, paired with the easy access brain pocket and the front or top loading option, are our three main reasons we like this pack for traveling with gear.
 The soft sac-like body of the Ruckpack allows for the user to really stuff it to the gills, and small organizational pockets surround the main compartment making them very easy to access.
 It is very important to ensure that your valuables are safe, but sometimes you need them to be accessible when traveling by air.
 We love the sneaky yet easy access zipper pocket in the side panel for our passport, cash, and cellphone.